Thrift & Sweets Tours

 Journey along the tracks of the former Frisco Railroad.
 Two-lane Highway 133 twists though gentle rolling hills of rural, agricultural landscape, connecting the country towns of Dixon, Crocker, and Richland.
 All these communities — and the “ghost towns” you’ll stumble across along your route — sprang to life in 1869 as the railroad laid its path across northern Pulaski County.

 Dixon & Crocker: Railroad Boomtowns

 Rummage through Whatever Antiques & Collectibles.
 This store is stuffed with tchotchkes, retro furniture, housewares, and more.
 Chat with owners Wanda, Harry, and Aunt Flo during your visit.

 Thrift shop aficionados will want to add Dixon Area Caring Center to their tour.
 Yard sale pricing makes shopping here even more enticing.
 Your purchases here also give back to the less fortunate in the Dixon area.
 Before leaving Dixon, grab an old-fashioned cherry malt at Jackie’s Snackette to savor en route to your next destination!

 Triple Creek Antiques is a welcoming antique store full of treasures waiting to be rediscovered.
 Triple Creek also specializes in primitives.
 Penaroyal Antiques & Collectibles recently relocated to Crocker, just across the street from the Caboose.
 They continuously bring in new items discovered at estate sales and auctions.

 Before continuing west on Highway 133, dip south on Highway 17 to Bear Ridge Antiques.
 This beautifully staged antique mall is home to 65 dealers.
 Treasures overflow in vendor booths that are frequently updated, clean, and inviting.
 Forage through the outdoor storage compartments, many set up as booths.
-Tell Dee we sent you!
+Tell Morgan we sent you!

 Richland: Entrepreneurs Since 1869